- 1 Milford Sound Fjord

 If you have the time stay overnight in Te Anau.
 It is more relaxing to start your trip from Te Anau rather than Queenstown.

 Te Anau is a lot closer than Queenstown is to Milford Sound if you start early it will give you extra time to explore the side roads and short walks along the way.

-It’s a beautiful road to travel so allow time to enjoy it, as they say… it’s not the destination, it’s the journey that matters !
+It’s a beautiful road to travel so don’t rush allow enough time to enjoy it, as they say… it’s not just the destination, it’s the journey that matters!

 Video – Driving To Milford Sound

 Important Driving Tip: For those of you who are unsure, In New Zealand, we drive on the LEFT!